2010–11 Pumas UNAM season

-The 2010–11 UNAM season was the 64th professional season of Mexico's top-flight football league.
+The 2010–11 Pumas UNAM season was the 64th professional season of Mexico's top-flight football league.
 The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
-UNAM began their season on 25 July 2010 against Toluca, UNAM played their homes games on Sundays at noon local time.
+Pumas UNAM began their season on 25 July 2010 against Toluca, Pumas UNAM played their homes games on Sundays at noon local time.